Mathematical Methods of Theoretical Physics: Adjoint and self-adjoint operators

 \section{Adjoint and self-adjoint operators}

-In operator theory, just as in matrix theory, we can define an {\em adjoint operator} {\it via} the scalar product defined in Eq. (\ref{2011-m-ch-slspbtf}).
+In operator theory, just as in matrix theory, we can define an {\em adjoint operator} (for finite dimensional Hilbert space, see Section~\ref{2014-m-fdvs-adjoint} on page \pageref{2014-m-fdvs-adjoint}) {\it via} the scalar product defined in Equation (\ref{2011-m-ch-slspbtf}).
 In this formalization, the Sturm-Liouville differential operator ${\cal S}$ is self-adjoint.

 Let us first define the {\em domain} of a differential operator ${\cal L}$ as the set of all square integrable (with respect to the weight $\rho (x)$) functions $\varphi$ satisfying boundary conditions.